 Here is her current simplified method.

 - Hang the clothes that need ironing straight onto a hanger, and hang over the bath.

 - Quickly touch up the creases if necessary.
 Keep the hanger on when ironing.

 With the old method Ellen’s stress level was around 7/10.
 With the new method, her stress level fell to 4/10.

 The simplified method had a dramatic effect on her life.
 Ellen had more time to spend with James.

 She realised that the ironing had blocked her from focusing on other more important areas of her home.
 She decided to tackle the paperwork which really needed sorting out.

-This is how you move on in life; by simplifying one system to give you more time to focus on other more important areas of your life.
+Through simplifying one system you create more time to focus on other more important areas of your life.